 - The monthly statement goes to the employee, who is liable for payment of the account, then seeks reimbursement from the employer.

 - A combination of the two.
-The statement usually goes directly to the employer, but the employee will reimburse the company for any personal expenses she incurs.
+The statement usually goes directly to the employer, but the employee will reimburse the company for any personal expenses he or she incurs.

-To Disclose or Not to Disclose?
-When you file a bankruptcy, you must list that card if you have any personal liability on it whatsoever.
+To disclose or not to disclose?
+When you file for bankruptcy, you must list that card if you have any personal liability on it.
 If your company shoulders that entire burden, and you have no responsibility for the account, then you should not list the card.

 If you’re not sure whether you’re responsible for payment, your human resources department should be able to clear that up.
 But this may clue you in: if your employer did nothing more than hand you a card (even one with your name on it) and tell you what you could purchase with it, it’s probably a company-issued card that carries no individual liability.
 If you had to fill out an application for the card, like you did when you applied for your other personal cards, then you are most likely liable and need to list that debt in your bankruptcy.

 What happens to the account in my bankruptcy?
 So, what happens if you list the card in your bankruptcy?
 Almost universally, the lender will close the account as soon as it gets wind of your bankruptcy.
 But the lender will still expect payment from the co-borrower — your employer — if there’s a balance on the account.

-Do I Have to Tell My Employer That I’m Filing Bankruptcy?
-If you have to list that company credit card, you need to talk with your employer before you file bankruptcy.
-This is not something you want your accounting or HR people, or your boss, finding out when they get a notice from the lender that the account is closed or a notice from the bankruptcy court.
+Do I have to tell my employer that I’m filing for bankruptcy?
+If you have to list that company credit card, you need to talk with your employer before you file for bankruptcy.
+This is not something you want your accounting, HR people or your boss finding out when they get a notice from the lender that the account is closed or if they get a notice from the bankruptcy court.